grapycalpis/iQ-Studio/tutorials/applications/iqs-streampipe/README.md

 cd iQ-Studio
 ./install.sh
 ```
+>Note: If you are using Ubuntu, please log in again after installation.

 # Run the Demo
 1. Use iqs-launcher and autotag tools to automatically pull or build a compatible docker image.